TABLE OF CONTENTS

-It is mandatory for creditors to furnish documents in support of their application.
+It is mandatory for creditors to produce documents in support of their application.
 The judge will decide whether or not the application is admissible essentially on the basis of these documents.

 1.4 Rejection of application

-The judge will refuse the application if he or she considers that the explanations given do not provide adequate proof that the claim is justified.
+The judge will refuse the application if he or she considers that the explanations given do not provide adequate evidence that the claim is justified.

-Like any other judicial decision, the refusal order must state reasons.
+Like any other judicial decision, the order refusing the application must state reasons.